Captain Cook’s Review at Disney’s Polynesian

 How to Get to Capt.
 Cook’s

-Overall, we hope this review of Captain Cook’s was beneficial to your vacation planning.
+Overall, we hope this review of Capt.
+Cook’s was beneficial to your vacation planning.
 This restaurant is a fun stop for day guests visiting the resorts and a necessity for anyone staying here.
+For more on dining at this resort, see our Polynesian Restaurant Guide.
+For more reviews, I file them all under our list of Disney World Restaurant Reviews.

 In the Comments

-Have you visited Captain Cook’s before?
+Have you visited Capt.
+Cook’s before?
 Do you have a favorite item on its long-standing menu?
+What items do you think you would enjoy?
+Share your thoughts below in the comments.
+We would love to hear from you!